XYIheng/MobileAppTesting/README.md

 * SARA: Self-Replay Augmented Record and Replay for Android in Industrial Cases (ISSTA '19)

+* Record and replay for Android: are we there yet in industrial cases? （ESEC/FSE '17)

+* RANDR: Record and Replay for Android Applications via Targeted Runtime Instrumentation (ASE'19)

+* Translating video recordings of mobile app usages into replayable scenarios (ICSE'20)

 * Versatile Yet Lightweight Record-and-replay for Android (OOPSLA'15)

 * MobiPlay: A Remote Execution Based Record-and-replay Tool for Mobile Applications (ICSE'16)